Lunar2kPS/advanced-cpp/README.md

 ---

+## Learning Topics
+- Cross-platform support (Win/Mac/Linux/Pi)
+- JSON saving/loading
+- Using EC/ECS
+- Embedding C# scripting _(native .NET hosting)_
+- File I/O
+- Rendering realtime 2D pixel art
+- Using GUI
+- HTTP Networking
+- TCP/UDP Networking
+- Measuring performance and/or profiling

-## 🛠️ Platform Support
+## Platform Support
 - ✅ Windows
 - ✅ MacOS
     - ⚠️ I currently only own an Intel Mac computer, so I can't support Arm64 (M1/M2) / Apple Silicon computer architecture yet.
 - ✅ Linux (tested on Zorin/Ubuntu)
-- 🛠️ Raspberry Pi (tested on arm64)
+- ✅ Raspberry Pi (tested on arm64)

 ## 🛠️ Project TODO's
 This project is very much in-progress.
 Here are some things I'd like to do next:

-- ⚠️ **I need to document the setup better for .NET hosting,** and make it easier to build.
-Currently, you need to copy the VS output files from the csharp project into the C++ program's output directory for the .NET hosting to work.
+- I need to document the setup better for .NET hosting.
 - Open questions about Linux:
     - Why did linking against dl work but not against libdl?
     - Why did we need to link against pthread?
 Is this intentional?